digama0/mm0/mm0.md

 Metamath Zero
 ===

+> *Warning:* This spec has not yet stabilized.
+If you are interested in writing a verifier for this spec you should stay appraised for changes to the spec.

 This is a language for writing specifications and proofs.
 Its emphasis is on balancing simplicity of verification and human readability, with the intent that a skeptical auditor can be convinced of the following:

 1. The verifier is implemented correctly to this specification (by reading the code)